 Around us in the world today there are constant pressures, aren’t there?
 Pressures and standards of how to act, how to dress, how to speak, what to do, etc. There are so many stereotypes and standards that it’s sometimes very easy to get lost in them and lose your own identity.
 So in today’s world with its standards and pressures, who am I?

 If I was to ask the people who know me who I am, I’d get a variety of different responses.
 I’m a brother, a son, a Christian, a pastor’s child, a linguist, a writer, a singer, a songwriter, a friend, a bit of a geek, a joker…the list goes on.
 Admittedly, all of those are factual.
 I am, by definition, a brother and a son and my parents are both pastors so, by default, I am a pastor’s son.
-I did linguistics at university, I write books and blogs and songs, I play musical instruments, I have friends.
+At university, I studied linguistics, I write books and blogs and songs, I play musical instruments, I have friends.
 I like computer games and Star Trek (which apparently makes me a bit of a geek) and I tell awful jokes which is the aspiring joker in me.
 I cannot deny any of these because they are intrinsic to who I am.

 But it’s more complicated than that and that’s where self-worth comes in.